 Teasing us further, a Toyota Supra prototype was then revealed, albeit still under heavy disguise, and even test-driven in its near-production-ready state.
 These early indications were very encouraging, with many reporting that the car was everything that enthusiasts hoped it would be.

-And now, 17 years after production of the Supra ceased, the new fifth-generation (A90 chassis) Toyota GR Supra is in full production once again and available to order.
+And now, 17 years after production of the Supra ceased, the new fifth-generation (A90) Toyota GR Supra is in full production once again.
 The history of the Supra continues!

 Learn more: History of Toyota vehicles